Introduction to Bayonets of the Imperial German Colonial and Overseas Forces

 bayonets for the Gew98 and its variants fitted onto the

-bayonet solely by means of a pommel slot in the handle and had no
+bayonet solely by means of a TO shaped pommel slot in the handle and had no

 muzzle ring like earlier bayonets.
 The original Kar98 carbines did not